Semi-supervised detection of structural damage using Variational Autoencoder and a One-Class Support Vector Machine: Analysis on the impact of the VAE

 \section{Analysis on the impact of the VAE}

 Differently from \cite{wang2021unsupervised}, where damage detection is performed using an architecture composed by an AE followed by a OC-SVM, in our proposal anomaly detection is performed using a VAE followed by a OC-SVM.
 As in \cite{wang2021unsupervised}, data, before being fed as input to the OC-SVM, are transformed using damage-sensitive features extracted from the original signals and their reconstruction made by VAE.
 As we have described above, a VAE has the capability of learning to produce distributions of data through latent representations generated by its probabilistic encoder.
 Moreover, differently from standard AEs, VAEs don't learn a deterministic mapping from input to their reconstruction, thus modeling data variability in latent representations \cite{an2015variational}.
 In order to verify the advantages of using a VAE instead of an AE on the proposed method, an experimental assessment was made substituting VAE with a standard AE while maintaining the same architectures.
-Results are shown in Table \ref{tab:resultsAE}.
-From Table \ref{tab:resultsAE}, we can observe that the $PoD_{avg}$ value related to the undamaged case (Case 1) is higher than the one reached by our proposal, thus exhibiting a lower capability in recognizing undamaged data than our architecture.
-Moreover, we can notice that $PoD_{avg}$ values for all the cases are lower than those reached by our proposal, involving that damages are detected with lower probabilities than our architecture.
-This aspect implies that the use of a VAE entails a more robust damage probability estimation than using a standard AE.
+Results are shown in Table \ref{tab:results} {in parenthesis as difference from the results obtained through the use of VAE.} We can observe that the $PoD_{avg}$ value related to the undamaged case (Case 1) is higher than the one reached by our proposal, thus exhibiting a lower capability in recognizing undamaged data than our architecture.
+Moreover, we can notice that $PoD_{avg}$ values for {almost} all the cases are lower than those reached by our proposal, involving that damages are detected with lower probabilities than our architecture.
+This aspect implies that the use of a VAE entails a more robust damage probability estimation than using a standard AE {(4.65\% improvement on average)}. {A graphical representation of the $PoD_{avg}$ obtained through VAE and AE is reported in Figure \ref{fig:podavgbarplot}.}

 Assuming that generating distributions of damaged data are different from that of undamaged data, our proposal aims to learn the latent distribution of undamaged data in order to induce the probabilistic encoder to encode damaged data with different generating distributions.
 As a consequence, the probabilistic decoder will hardly decode data coming from distributions diverse from those learned during the training stage, thus resulting in high reconstruction error.
 In order to verify how much generating distributions of damaged data diverge from that of undamaged data, KL divergences were computed for each sensor and reported in Table \ref{tab:kldiv}.
 Recall that KL divergence quantifies the difference between two probability distributions $q$ and $p$.
 We can notice from the averaged KL values reported as $KL_{avg}$ in Table \ref{tab:kldiv} that latent distributions of damaged data diverge as much as damages increase, thus confirming the assumptions made above.
 This aspect suggests that latent representations become harder to decode by the probabilistic decoder of VAE as the damages increase (Figure \ref{fig:signalrecon}).
 Moreover, the increasing damages captured by VAE's approximation of generating distributions implies that the amount of damages is implicitly suggested in the damage identification process of our architecture.
 Using t-SNE \cite{van2008visualizing}, latent representations of each case related to a randomly chosen sensor are shown in Figure \ref{fig:kl_tsne}.